The Continuous Subsolution Problem for Complex Hessian Equations: Modulus of continuity of the solution

-This work is a natural continuation of the work done recently by Amel Benali and the second author on the same subject.
+{\bf Acknowledgements:} This work is a natural continuation of the work done recently by Amel Benali and the second author on the same subject.
 Some results and ideas from the latter has been used here.

+It has been completed after the recent works of S. Ko\l odziej and N. Cuong Nguyen \cite{KN20a}, \cite{KN20b} which were a source of fruitful inspiration.
+We are grateful to them.

-We are indebted to Chinh Hoang Lu for a careful cheking of the first version of this paper and for useful comments.
+We are indebted to Chinh Hoang Lu for a careful checking of the first version of this paper and for useful comments.
 We thank Ngoc Cuong Nguyen for useful remarks which made it possible to correct the statement of Corollary 4.2 and Corollary 4.3 in the previous version of this paper.
-We also thank Eleonora Di Nezza and Vincent Guedj for useful discussions and comments.
+We also thank Eleonora Di Nezza and Vincent Guedj for useful discussions.

+Finally we would like to thank the referee for a very careful reading and many good suggestions that helped to improve the presentation of the paper.